-Newcomer Rothy’s’ ballet flats have been flying off the online shelves since they were spotted on Meghan Markle’s feet during her Australian tour last fall.
-Praised for their comfort and available in colors ranging from black and gray to kelly green and hot pink, these kicks aren’t just pretty—they’re practical, too.
+Rothy’s’ ballet flats have been flying off the online shelves since they were first spotted on Meghan Markle’s feet during her Australian tour in late 2018.
+Praised for their comfort and available in colors ranging from solid black to mint green, these round-toe kicks aren’t just pretty—they’re practical, too.
 If (or, in our case, when) they get dirty, simply throw them in the washing machine, air dry, and they’re good as new.
 The best part?
 They’re sustainably made from recycled plastic bottles.

 Sam Edelman Felicia

 There’s a reason why these babies are a perennial fan favorite.
-Not only do they come in a gazillion colors and textures (from snakeskin to suede, crushed velvet to sequins).
-They come in regular, wide and narrow widths and feature padded insoles and an almond-shaped toe that flatters every foot.
+Not only do Sam Edelman’s Felicia flats come in a gazillion prints and textures (from snakeskin to suede, leopard to metallic), they come in regular, wide and narrow widths and feature padded insoles and an almond-shaped toe that flatters every foot.

 You know how the elastic binding in some ballet flats can cut into your feet, leaving them red and sore?
-These feature a wide elastic trim, so you’ll feel as if you’re wearing your bedroom slippers outside, not like you’re rubbing your skin off with every step.
-Fans rave about the padded, leather-lined insole and the reasonable price point, which starts around $50 and taps out under $110.
+The Samara flats by Yosi Samra feature a wide elastic trim, so you’ll feel as if you’re wearing your bedroom slippers outside, not like you’re rubbing your skin off with every step.
+Fans rave about the padded, leather-lined insole and the reasonable price point, which starts at $35 and taps out under $100.

-We adore the high vamp of this Italian leather pair—perfect for those not down with the “toe cleavage” thing.
+We adore the high vamp of Everlane’s Italian leather flats—perfect for those not down with the “toe cleavage” thing.
 Other features we love: the butter-soft leather that molds over time to the shape of your foot, the cushioned insoles, and the pull tabs at the ankle that makes getting them on easy as pie.
 With no break-in time required, they’re definitely our kind of shoe.

-The “girl next door” of ballet flats, Emmie has wide appeal.
-With leather uppers, rubber soles, cushioned insoles and gently rounded toes, this style checks all the ballet boxes.
-And since you can often find them on sale in the $30s, they fit your budget, too.
+The “girl next door” of ballet flats, the Emmie flat by Lucky Brand has wide appeal.
+With leather uppers, rubber soles, cushioned insoles, and gently rounded toes, this style checks all the ballet boxes.
+And since they’re in the $50 price range (and you can often find them on sale for as low as in the $30s), they fit your budget, too.

-OK, these beauties are a splurge.
-But if you’re ready to indulge in a truly luxe pair of ballet flats, these should definitely be on your list.
-With a pointed toe and asymmetrical wide bow, they’re a stylish standout.
-And the 100 percent rubber bottoms, with Tod’s signature “pebbles,” make them distinctive at the sole level, too.
+OK, yes, these bowed beauties are a splurge.
+But if you’re ready to indulge in a truly luxe pair of ballet flats, Tod’s handmade-in-Italy flats should definitely be on your list.
+With a longer vamp and a dainty bow, they’re a stylish standout.
+And the 100% rubber bottoms, with Tod’s signature “pebbles,” make them distinctive at the sole level, too.